-The Company's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The significant accounting policies are described in the audited financial statements for the years ended December 31, 2020 and 2019.
+The Company's audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+The significant accounting policies are described in the audited financial statements for the years ended December 31, 2021 and 2020.